Is the Ketogenic Diet Acidic?

 Other Important Dietary Tips

-While the above tips are great general advice, there are specific dietary tips that important for optimizing alkaline balance in the body.
+While the above tips are great general advice, there are specific dietary tips that are important for optimizing alkaline balance in the body.

 Hydration and Electrolytes